Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

-We now repeat the analysis of $W$ as a function of $n$ for $\theta_1=\pi/6$ and $\pi/40$ in Fig.~\ref{fig:w2_apd} and Fig.~\ref{fig:w3_apd}, respectively.
-In these cases, we also consider $\theta_{\rm ini}=\theta_0=0$.
-One can similarly observe that initial rate of growth is maximized when $\alpha$ is less while it tends towards saturation early.
-It is noteworthy that the heating gets remarkably suppressed when $\theta_1=\pi/40 \to 0$.
-Turning to periodic dynamics with $P=1$, one can observe after analyzing Fig.~\ref{fig:w1_apd}, Fig.~\ref{fig:w2_apd} and Fig.~\ref{fig:w3_apd} that systems attains periodic steady state with minimum excess energy when the flux Hamiltonian is activated for short duration of time $\alpha=0.8$ and flux $\theta_1 \to 0$.
-Both of these above observations are due to the fact that the initial state is the ground state of first no-flux Hamiltonian.
-For aperiodic case, We also note that the asymptotic value of $W$ at $n\to \infty$ is a function of $\theta_1$ in addition to $\alpha$.

-Now would now try to understand the physical picture behind the rise of $W$ and its subsequent saturation at $n\to \infty$.
-It has been shown for a two level model (in the momentum space) that aperiodic dynamics can be analytically handled in a non-perturbative way \cite{bhattacharya18,maity18}; the instantaneous energies $e_{\bm k}(nT)$ is proportional to $(D_{\bm k})^n$ while the proportionality factor depends on $|\Psi_{\bm k}(\theta_{\rm ini},t=0)\rangle$ and possible combination of Floquet basis.
-The disorder matrix is a function of $P$, $T$, Floquet operator ${\mathcal F}_{\bm k}$ and eigen-energies of ${\mathcal H}_{\bm k}(\theta_0)$.
+We would now try to understand the physical picture behind the rise of $W$ and its subsequent saturation at $n\to \infty$.
+It has been shown for a two level model (in the momentum space) that aperiodic dynamics can be analytically handled in a non-perturbative way \cite{bhattacharya18,maity18}; the instantaneous energy $e_{\bm k}(nT)$ as defined in Eq.~(\ref{eq_rs1}) is proportional to $(D_{\bm k})^n$ while the proportionality factor depends on initial state $|\Psi_{\bm k}(\theta_{\rm ini},t=0)\rangle$ and possible combinations of Floquet basis.
+The disorder matrix $D_{\bm k}$ depends on $P$, $T$, Floquet operator ${\mathcal F}_{\bm k}$ and eigen-energies of ${\mathcal H}_{\bm k}(\theta_0)$.
 For two level system with binary disorder ($g_n$ can be either $1$ or $0$), $4\times 4$ disorder matrix has two real (unity and less than unity) and two complex conjugate (magnitude less than unity) eigenvalues.
-Now for small $n$, complex eigenvalues dictates the oscillatory pattern on the overall increasing background.
-The increasing nature, persisted until $n$ becomes substantially large, is dictated by the real less than unity eigenvalue.
+Now for small $n$, the complex eigenvalues dictate the oscillatory pattern on the overall increasing background.
+The increasing nature, persisted until $n$ becomes substantially large, is dictated by the real eigenvalue which is less than unity .
 The asymptotic universal nature is solely determined by the unity eigenvalue as all the other contributions coming from the remaining eigenvalues vanish.
-Therefore, it is understood that $W$ can not raised indefinitely rather the it saturates as $n \to \infty$.
-This saturation values depends on the proportionality factors.
-Now connecting it to our case, one can similarly construct a $8\times 8$ disorder matrix $D_{\bm k}$ as the momentum space Hamiltonian is $4$ levels.
-We will be having unity eigenvalue in $D_{\bm k}$ that governs the asymptotic limit $n\to \infty$.
+Therefore, it is understood that $W$ can not be raised indefinitely rather than it saturates as $n \to \infty$.
+These saturation values depend on the proportionality factors.
+Now connecting it to our case, one can similarly construct a $8\times 8$ disorder matrix $D_{\bm k}$ as our momentum space Hamiltonian is $4\times 4$.
+We will be having unity eigenvalue in $D_{\bm k}$ that determines the asymptotic results at $n\to \infty$.
 All the remaining eigenvalues dictates the low and intermediate growth of $W$.